Infiniti QX60: Model year changes and updates

 The QX60 didn’t have major updates for 2018.
 The only changes are that the QX60 will have Automatic Emergency Braking and Rear Door Alert systems added.
-Also the hybrid variant of the QX60 will be discontinued for the 2018 model year but Infiniti plans to launch a hybrid or all electric version of the QX60 starting with the second generation in the future as part of Nissan's vehicle electrification trends/plans imposed by Nissan under the leadership of CEO Hiroto Saikawa.
+The hybrid variant of the QX60 was discontinued for the 2018 model year due to poor sales but Infiniti plans to launch a hybrid and/or an all-electric version of the QX60 starting with the second generation in the future as part of Nissan's vehicle electrification plans.